caddyserver/website/src/docs/markdown/caddyfile/directives/log.md

 ```

 - **&lt;address&gt;** is the [address](/docs/conventions#network-addresses) to write logs to.
-- **&lt;dial_timeout&gt;** is how long to wait for a successful connection to the log socket.
+- **dial_timeout** is how long to wait for a successful connection to the log socket.
 Log emissions may be blocked for up to this long if the socket goes down.